mister-raindrop/mister-raindrop.github.io/README.md

+# Fatpixels

+This repo is for the blog at http://fatpixels.me.
+It's a dual-authored blog by Alvina Joshi and me on photography and programming.

+Original repo is from the so-simple theme repo.
+I have left the rest of the README as it was but turned it into a standalone repo for the blog that I maintain myself.

+---

 # So Simple Theme

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).